psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 ## Turn Everything On
 However, do not enable the laser yet!

-1. Ensure the laser is disabled by turning the switch on the right of the machine off.
-Also make sure the key is in the "Off" position (to the left)
-1. Turn on the power strip on the floor and the power strip on the wire rack under the computer.
+1. Turn on the power strip on the wire rack under the computer.
-    - The power strip on the floor powers the air compressor, the power strip on the rack controls everything else
 1. Check that everything is working as described below

 #### Chiller